kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/06-mobile-first-essentials/02-responsive-images.md

 1. View in browser
 2. Shrink size to mobile
-3. Observer what is happening
+3. Observe what is happening

 ### Problem
 * We are forcing mobile phones to download large image